shazow/talks/see-python-go/README.md

 There is a tricky bit here, though: The `HandleFunc` callback function pointer accepts two parameters: `http.ResponseWriter` and `*http.Request`.
-This isn't going to fly for two reasons: The first one is a Go *interface* and C has no idea what an interface is (let alone Python) and the second one is a pointer to an instance which we can't share across the runtime boundary because that's a big no-no (see the *Considerations* section).
+This isn't going to fly for two reasons.
+The first parameter is a Go *interface* and C has no idea what an interface is (nor does Python).
+The second parameter is a pointer to an instance which we can't share across the runtime boundary, because that's a big no-no (see the *Considerations* section).

-For the `*http.Request` datastructure, we make a C equivalent `typedef struct Request_ { ... }`, populate that by copying the necessary values, and passing it forward instead.
+For the `*http.Request` datastructure, we make a C equivalent (`typedef struct Request_ { ... }`), populate that by copying the necessary values, and pass it forward instead.

 For interfaces, we work around it by creating additional exported shims in Go where all they do is call the interface's function in Go-land on behalf of C (more on that in a moment).

-There is one more weird trick here: We need to pass somekind of reference to which interface instance we're talking about, get that back, and call the original interface without passing any memory pointers across the runtime.
+There is one more weird trick here: We need to pass some kind of reference to whichever interface instance we're talking about, get that back, and call the original interface without passing any memory pointers across the runtime.
 How do we do that safely?
-Our own basic pointer registry!
+With our own basic pointer registry!

 ![Pointer Proxy](images/ptrproxy.png)